DinujayaSupun/Customs-RMS/README.md

 - **Workflow actions** — forward, return, approve, reject, mark done (issue), and reopen.
 - **Forward to multiple recipients** — a primary "Report At" owner plus **CC** and **BCC** recipients, each with their own view/attachment/minute permissions.
+- **Recipient groups** — WhatsApp-style group forwarding: forward a document to a group and any group admin can act on it, while other members stay copied in (CC-only, no action rights).
 - **Minutes / remarks** timeline per document.
 - **Attachments** — upload, download, versioning, and soft-delete, stored outside the web root.
 - **Undo Send** — a short window to recall a forward/return before the recipient opens it.